Michael Bisping Bio

 Michael Bisping’s Sports Biography

-At 9 years old, Michael Bisping began practicing jiu-jitsu, and at 15 he became seriously interested in so-called “fights without prohibited moves ” (note cageside.ru – Knock Down Sport Budo (KSBO)), another progenitor of MMA.
+At 9 years old, Michael Bisping began practicing jiu-jitsu and earned Brown Belt in BJJ.
+At 15 he became seriously interested in so-called “fights without prohibited moves ” (note cageside.ru – Knock Down Sport Budo (KSBO)), another progenitor of MMA.
 Reaching maturity, the Briton decided to leave the martial arts, but a year later he was again involved in this sport.
 His choice fell on boxing, and later kickboxing, where he achieved his first major sporting achievements.
 The highest of these was winning the title of British light heavyweight champion among professionals.
 Very soon, the young Bisping had to leave the martial arts again, this time because of the low income they brought him.
 For several years, Michael very often changed the type of activity, from the postman to the seller.

 The Briton did not leave training, and having an impressive kickboxing experience behind him, he decided to try himself in mixed martial arts.
 On April 4, 2004, he made his professional debut in MMA, beating Steve Mathews in just thirty-eight seconds.
 In the next fight, he also easily finished John Weir, and liked Cage Rage, one of the most popular MMA organizations in Europe.
 In the first match in the Cage Rage, he won the champion title, defending him several times.
 Michael Bisping continued to compete in other promotions, winning champion titles in Cage Warriors and FX3.